 What exactly is circular design

-Here at Molten 1090, circular design thinking underpins our approach to creating products that are not only beautiful but considered in their purpose and design.
+Here at Molten 1090Circular design thinking underpins our approach to creating products that are beautiful and considered in their purpose and design.

 Taking the initiative